valentin2105/Kubernetes-Saltstack/README.md

 ```
 ##### Don't forget to change Tokens using command like `pwgen 64` !

-If your hosts doesn't have IPv6, you need to change `enableIPv6` to false.
+If you want to enable IPv6 on pod's side, you need to change `enableIPv6` to `true`.

 ## II - Deployment